ACEsuit/mace/README.md

 Also available:
 * [MACE in JAX](https://github.com/ACEsuit/mace-jax), currently about 2x times faster at evaluation, but training is recommended in Pytorch for optimal performances.
 * [MACE layers](https://github.com/ACEsuit/mace-layer) for constructing higher order equivariant graph neural networks for arbitrary 3D point clouds.

+## Documentation

+A partial documentation is available at: https://mace-docs.readthedocs.io/en/latest/

 ## Installation